jcupitt/ruby-vips8/README.md

 * [GObject](https://developer.gnome.org/gobject/stable/)-based API with full
   introspection.
 You can discover the vips8 API at runtime.
-This means that if libvips gets a new operator, any binding that goes via vips8 will be able to see the new thing immediately.
+This means that if libvips gets a new operator, any binding that goes via vips8 will get the new thing immediately.
 With vips7, whenever libvips was changed, all the bindings needed to be changed too.

 * No C required.
 Thanks to